“A Soldier’s Life at Fort Ticonderoga”

 Immerse your students in 1775 as a soldier garrisoning Fort Ticonderoga comes to your classroom.
 Students learn about the experiences of a soldier on the Lake Champlain frontier during the American Revolution.
 Students learn about the daily life of soldiers through hands-on experiences with high-quality reproductions of items that soldiers carried during the Revolution.
 Students gain an understanding of the purpose and function of each item and the larger concepts related to service in America’s War for Independence.
 Students learn about equipping and feeding an army in a remote location while incorporating geography, math, and language arts skills.

-This program is available in the 2016-17 school year on most Tuesdays, Wednesdays, and Thursdays from late October 2016 through mid April 2017.
+This program is available in the 2018-19 school year on most Tuesdays, Wednesdays, and Thursdays from September 2018 through June 2019.

-Cost is $200 plus mileage and programs are designed for 30 students or less.
+The cost is $200 plus mileage and programs are designed for 30 students or less.
 Additional programs in the same school on the same day are $100 per program.
-Grant funding exists in some areas to bring a Historic Interpreter from Fort Ticonderoga into the classroom at a greatly reduced fee on a first-come, first-served basis.
+Grant funding exists in some areas to bring a Historic Interpreter from Fort Ticonderoga into the classroom at a greatly reduced fee on a first-come, first served basis.

 We have grant funding to offer programs in Addison County, Vermont from the Walter Cerf Community Fund.
 We have several grants in New York, allowing us to visit schools in Clinton, Essex, Franklin, Hamilton, and Warren Counties, and parts of Washington County.

 Programs are funded in part by the Glenn and Carol Pearsall Adirondack Foundation.

 Reserving a Program

 Contact Joshua Mason, Museum Education Coordinator at 518-585-6370 or JMason@fort-ticonderoga.org